What Is Career Education?

 Career education often refers to vocational training for a specific job field.
 Instead of focusing on academic subjects, a student learns the tools of an occupation through hands-on training.
 Example occupational fields include welding, commercial truck driving, plumbing, cosmetology and automotive technology, among others.

 Programs vary considerably in length.
-For example, an associate's degree in automotive technology typically takes two years to earn, while a shorter certificate program in diesel technology may take only 3-6 months.
-If you're interested in becoming a plumber, your career education may take as long as 4-5 years, since an apprenticeship is the standard path to the profession.
+For example, automotive technology programs typically take 2 years to earn, while a shorter program in diesel technology may take only 3 to 6 months.
+If you're interested in becoming a plumber, your career education may take as long as 4 to 5 years.
 A program in commercial truck driving may be as short as four weeks in length.

 Career Education Availability